 Success & Controversy

 The protection and recovery of bison in Yellowstone is one of the great triumphs of American conservation.
 In 1902, after years of market hunting and poaching, there were only two dozen bison left in Yellowstone.
 Over the next hundred years, park employees worked to bring this species back from the brink of extinction.
-We succeeded, and now face the challenge of helping to manage a healthy, rapidly growing population of bison that frequently roams beyond our borders onto private land and land managed by other agencies.
+We succeeded, and now face the challenge of helping to manage a healthy, rapidly growing population of bison that sometimes roams beyond our borders onto private land and land managed by other agencies.

 Yellowstone’s bison population is growing, the park’s borders are not.

 The state of Montana treats bison differently than other wildlife.

 Bison are not allowed to move freely outside Yellowstone due to fears by livestock interests that they might transmit brucellosis to cattle and compete with cattle for grass, as well as concerns for human safety and property damage.
-These fears have resulted in Montana legislation that prohibits moving live bison from the park to other conservation areas, leaving few options to control the population.
-For long-term conservation, Yellowstone bison need access to habitat outside the park.
-All other wildlife moves freely in and out of the park, including elk (another species that carries brucellosis).
+These fears have resulted in Montana legislation that prohibits moving live bison from the park to other conservation areas.
+For long-term conservation, Yellowstone bison need access to habitat outside the park, similar to other migratory wildlife like elk (another species that carries brucellosis).

 Hunting inside the park is not an option.

 Hunting is prohibited in Yellowstone, which is why the park offers some of the best wildlife viewing in the world.
-Several groups want to open the park to bison hunting, but Yellowstone National Park managers strongly oppose this idea.
+A few groups want to open the park to bison hunting, but Yellowstone National Park managers strongly oppose this idea.
 Allowing hunting in Yellowstone would affect the behavior of animals and drastically change the experience people expect when they visit.
 This is not the future we want for Yellowstone, and we don't believe it's the future the public wants either.

-Eight agencies play a role in making decisions about Yellowstone bison.
+Eight groups play a role in making decisions about Yellowstone bison.

 Bison need to be managed.